Mountain View, CA

 In this article, which is updated monthly, we will include live Altos Charts which automatically update weekly (so bookmark this page!) as well as monthly insights from the Real Estate Report for Mountain View.
 From time to time I will be adding “in the trenches” commentary to bolster this information.

 Before we dive in, it’s necessary to acknowledge that much has changed since the beginning of March, so this data is not going to be as relevant as it would in a normal spring market.
-This month’s data gives us a first look on the pandemic’s affect on real estate, but not the full picture.
+This month’s data gives us a view into the pandemic’s affect on real estate, but not the full picture.
 For more on this, read my post titled Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
-That means June numbers are accurate while previous month data is not.
+That means current numbers are accurate while data for those previous months are not.

 Overview of the city of Mountain View’s residential real estate market for houses: